 story of the events of the 1957 desegregation crisis through

-photographs, artifacts and other historically relevant information.
+historical photographs, artifacts, articles and other historically relevant information that help explain life in that era and its impact on African American heritage.
 It’s one of the most interesting places to visit in Central Arkansas and includes visitor information services, a retail sales

 area, restrooms and a conference room with flexible space for